-Replace the battery as soon as the range reduces.
+Replace the battery as soon as the range is noticeably diminished.

 Batteries do not belong in household waste.
 They must be disposed of at an appropriate recycling collection point.

 Key with foldaway key section

 Extend the key and open the unit.
 Replace the battery (battery type CR 2032), paying attention to the installation position.
 Close the unit and synchronise.